rubyonracetracks/tutorial-rails-rubymn2/02-05-user_gravatar_edit.md

   <%= gravatar_for @user %>
   <a href="http://gravatar.com/emails" target="_blank">Edit Gravatar</a>
 ```
+* Enter the command "test1".
+Now only 2 of the new integration tests fail.

 ### User Registration Controller
+* Edit the file app/controllers/users/registrations_controller.rb.
+Add gravatar_email to the list of keys to be permitted within the definitions of the configure_sign_up_params and configure_account_update_params methods.

 ### Wrapping Up
 * Enter the following commands: